 Chimney Rock State Park

-Rising like a medieval guard tower, Chimney Rock keeps watch over Hickory Nut Gorge below.
-Passing between mountains on each side, the gorge for centuries was a reliable route from the highland regions in the north to the flatland in the south.
+Rising like a medieval guard tower above the valley below, Chimney Rock keeps a silent eye over Hickory Nut Gorge and the people below.
+Visible for miles around this granite monolith has stood as a silent marker pointing the way from the highland regions in the north to the flatland in the south.

 “The Rock” at Chimney Rock State Park can be seen for miles around and was used as a landmark for explorers and travelers.
 And can even be seen from nearby Lake Lure.